 "We'll have to cut the ice tomorrow," Mifune said quietly.

-Maka piped up against the intentions of her weary brain.
+Maka piped up against the complaints of her weary body.
 "Both of you go get some rest.
 I can mother up this one myself."

-Evans looked like he was about to protest, but the ranch foreman spoke up before he could.
+The ranch hand looked like he was about to protest, but the Mifune spoke up before he could.
 "Appreciate it.
 See you in the morning, Maka.
-Evans."
-Mifune took his leave.
+Evans," he said and took his leave.

-The calf shook its head, floppy ears splashing water around.
+The calf shook its head, floppy ears splashing up water.
 Evans hesitated a moment before crouching next to her and stretching a hand to scratch under the calf's wet chin.

 "If you're sure."